centrifuge/sdk/README.md

 ## User Docs

 User docs are written and maintained in the [sdk-docs](https://github.com/centrifuge/sdk-docs) repository.
-On push to the `main` branch, a GitHub Action will run and update the docs with the auto-generated docs from this repository using ([typedoc](https://typedoc.org/)).

 ### PR Naming Convention